Welcome to the website of the Anglican Church of St Thomas Becket, Hamburg.

 A welcoming, active and inclusive church, growing in our relationship with God and the wider community

-We are an English-speaking church in Hamburg, located on Zeughausmarkt 22, part of the Church of England Diocese in Europe, worshipping in the Anglican Episcopal style, consisting of people of many nations and Christian traditions.
+We are an English-speaking church in Hamburg, located on Zeughausmarkt 22, (at the city end of the Reeperbahn) part of the Church of England Diocese in Europe, worshipping in the Anglican Episcopal style, consisting of people of many nations and Christian traditions.

 The Chaplain is the Revd Matthew Jones.